bcharlier/HMMA238/IDE/README.md

 ## Objectives

-During this session you will learn how to:
+During this session you will mostly learn about VSCode and how to:

-1. Install an extension in VScode
+1. Install an extension in VSCode.
-2. Use some advanced feature of the editor
+2. Use some advanced feature VSCode.
-3. Set Up the python extension to run python code during development
+3. Set up the `python` extension to run python code during development.